Pagenaud wins crash-filled Grand Prix of Baltimore

 Minutes before that, IndyCar points leader Helio Castroneves received a black flag for a safety violation during a restart.
 Castroneves finished ninth but increased his points lead to 49 over Dixon, who remained in second place.
 Pagenaud moved into third place, 70 points off the pace.

 Tony Kanaan, the Indianapolis 500 winner, made IndyCar history by participating in his 212th consecutive race.
 He eclipsed the mark held by Jimmy Vasser while driving in the No. 11 Chevrolet for Vasser’s KV Racing team.
 Kanaan hit the wall near the end of the race and finished 15th.

 “It was a very physical and bizarre race,” Kanaan said.

 Hunter-Reay fell off the pace early with an electronics issue and never recovered.
 He was forced to withdraw from the race after 42 laps with mechanical difficulties.

 “It just died all of a sudden,” he said.

 Hunter-Reay started the day in third place in the point standings and fell to fifth.

 “To see the championship slip away, it’s frustrating,” he said.

 James Jakes and Takuma Sato dropped out of the race early with mechanical difficulties.
 Luca Filippi followed, and Dario Franchitti broke down for good after 22 laps.
 It was a particularly bad day for Franchitti, who before the race received a 10-spot grid penalty for an unapproved engine change.

-Before the race, IndyCar officials placed rookie Tristan Vautier on probation and fined him $10,000 for actions during qualifying on Saturday, when his car made contact with the car driven by Graham Rahal under a waving yellow flag condition.
+Before the race, IndyCar officials placed rookie Tristan Vautier on probation and fined him $10,000 for actions during qualifying Saturday, when his car made contact with the car driven by Rahal under a waving yellow flag condition.